 They usually have high arrangement fees (between £2000 to £3000).

 Short term fixed rate mortgages are those which are issued for just the initial period of a mortgage as a way of enticing more borrowers onto the mortgage product.
 They offer for a fixed term between 1-5 years of the initial mortgage term after which the interest rate will usually switch to the lenders standard variable rate(a more expensive rate).

-For this reason short term fixed rate mortgages should usually be switched towards the end of their term to prevent your mortgage interest rate from increasing and pushing up your monthly repayment.
+For this reason short term fixed rate mortgages should usually be switched towards the end of their term to prevent your mortgage interest rate from increasing and pushing up your monthly mortgage repayment.
 A suitable mortgage management platform will inform you of when you should switch and how much you could possibly save.

 What is a tracker rate mortgage?